-1) From the Pause Process Menu, select "Pause Alarm Receiver".
-Press 2 < Return >.
+1. From the Pause Process Menu, select "Pause Alarm Receiver".
+Press 2 <Return>.
 You will see the message:

-'''

 Do you wish to pause the Alarm Receiver?
 Y[es], N[o]

-'''

-2) Press Y < Return > (pressing N will return you to the previous menu).
+Press Y <Return> (pressing N will return you to the previous menu).
 You will see the message:

 Attempting to pause the Alarm Receiver.
 The Alarm Receiver is paused for 120 minutes.
+Hit <Return> to continue.